 Who should use Twitter?
+You should!

-Because Twitter is a conversational social media platform.
+Twitter is a conversational social media platform.
 You can tweet thoughts, create conversations, join in conversations and learn.
 Years ago you’d get a phone call from mum after watching the six o’clock news, but now the news is reaching Twitter first.
 It’s an amazing social media platform for us as individuals with opinions and personalities, pet peeves and shareable memories.

 But that’s you, not your business.
 How would you use Twitter for business?
 My answer to that is a question: Why should your business be treated any different?
 Maybe with toned down opinions and personal thoughts but the saying “People buy from people” rings true on Twitter.
 Twitter is a great place to connect with your clients informally, helpfully and with imparted wisdom.
 You can talk to your clients directly and indirectly at the same time.
 As Facebook is known for its exclusive inner circle, clients won’t always want to connect with you through this platform.
 With Twitter it’s a different story and a more public audience.
 So if you are a small business, joining Twitter is a no brainer.
 After all your connection with your clients is paramount.
 Nobody sells your business better than them.